How Much Does It Cost to Rent a Helicopter? (2025 Prices)

 Insurance Coverage Requirements

-• Hull Insurance: Covers damage to the helicopter.
+• Hull Insurance: Covers physical damage to the helicopter.

-• Liability Insurance: Protects against claims from third parties.
+• Liability Insurance: Protects against third-party claims if something goes wrong.

-• Medical Coverage: Covers medical expenses for injuries.
+• Medical Coverage: Covers injury-related medical costs for those on board.

 Understanding Liability

-1. Personal Liability: You are responsible for any harm caused.
+1. Personal Liability: You may be responsible for any harm caused.

 Saving On Helicopter Rentals